Sir-Puppy/About/README.md

 - Hey!
-You can call me @Sir-Puppy
+You can call me Ian
 - I’m currently interested in deep learning and AI in general
 - I’m currently studying a specialization in deep learning
 - I’m looking to collaborate on ...
 Anything really.
 I always welcome a little challenge or a little test.